Yohimbe combined with bromocriptine or deprenyl

 Bromocriptine in itself can have an effect on desire.
 However, with small doses, the effect wears off after just a few uses – and with larger dosages, nausea will eliminate any pro-sexual effect.

-While nausea can be avoided when taking bromocriptine in very small dosages alone or with Viagra, the trick does not work when combining bromocriptine with yohimbe.
+While nausea can be avoided when taking bromocriptine in very small dosages alone or with sildenafil citrate, the trick does not work when combining bromocriptine with yohimbe.
 When on yohimbe, I have never managed to avoid the nausea caused by adding bromocriptine.
 If nausea occurs when using bromocriptine alone, I can sometimes escape the discomfort by going to sleep.
 After ingesting bromocriptine with yohimbe I may get to sleep more easily than on yohimbe alone, but sleep quality is nowhere near what it would be without the yohimbe.

 I do not recommend combining yohimbe with bromocriptine.
 And I do not recommend either alone.
 Both substances mess up sexual quality, and especially bromocriptine does damage to sexual parameters.
 This is in contrast to tongkat ali which improves long-term sexual health.